golioth/golioth-firmware-sdk/examples/zephyr/README.md

   submodules: true
 ```

+> [!WARNING]
-> :warning: **Warning:** To ensure that default Kconfig values are propagated
+> To ensure that default Kconfig values are propagated correctly, place
-correctly, place the golioth entry first in your west manifest.
+> the golioth entry first in your west manifest.

 and clone all repositories including that one by running: